-Federally negotiated indirect cost rates are negotiated agreements between federal agencies and non-federal entities.
-If your organization already has an existing negotiated indirect cost rate in effect with another federal agency, you may use this rate to calculate total project costs, as long as you apply the rate in accordance with the terms of the negotiated agreement and include a copy of the current negotiated agreement with your grant application.
-You may also choose to use a rate lower than your current federally negotiated indirect cost rate.
-IMLS will only accept federally negotiated indirect cost rates that are current by the award date.
+If your organization already has a NICRA in effect, you may use one of the approved rates in the calculation of your project's indirect costs and by extension, your total project costs, as long as you apply the appropriate rate and include a copy of the current agreement with your grant application.
+You may choose to use a rate lower than a rate in your agreement, but you may not choose a higher one.
+We will accept only those NICRAs that are current and unexpired by the award date.